Ivan VI Frankopan

-Ivan VI Frankopan or Ivan Anž Frankopan (also known as Ivaniš; died 20 November 1436) was a Croatian nobleman who ruled as Ban of Croatia from 1432 to 1436.
+Giovanni Frangipani or in croatian language Ivan VI Frankapan or Ivan Anž Frankapan (also known as Ivaniš; died 20 November 1436) was a Croatian nobleman who ruled as Ban of Croatia from 1432 to 1436.
 He was one of the nine sons of the Croatian viceroy, Nikola Frankopan.
 Scandinavian sources use the names Gian Franchi and Johan Franke when discussing him; elsewhere Giovanni Franco or (Johan Vale.
 He been a bailiff in service of Eric of Pomerania service, who in the 1420s held Stegeborg.

 Early history

 King Eric met Franco in Venice on his way on his pilgrimage to Jerusalem, and was designated an interpreter.
 After the arrival in Jerusalem, the King was dubbed Knight of the Holy Sepulchre by the Franciscan Custos of the Holy Land, and subsequently himself dubbed his pilgrim fellows, among them Ivan Anz Frankopan.

 After the journey to Jerusalem, Franco then come to the Nordic countries and became bailiff at Stegeborg.

 In 1432, a Venetian ships crew shipwrecked off the coast of Norway to Stegeborg after a journey to Jämtland, Dalarna and Västmanland.
 He took care of them, and took, among other things with them to Vadstena for a church celebration, he gave them parting gifts and housed them in farms during their journey to Lödöse.

 Franco also had Köpingshus fief, and here he found himself in Engelbrekt rebellion, so withdrew before Engelbrecht in 1434 conquered and burned the castle.
 Later, he also left Stegsholm.